Marqasa/overwatch-crossover-patch/README.md

 # Overwatch 2 CrossOver Patch

-This patch enables Overwatch 2 to run on Apple silicon Macs (M1 & M2).
+This patch enables Overwatch 2 to run on Apple Silicon Macs.
 It uses the latest versions of [MoltenVK](https://github.com/KhronosGroup/MoltenVK 'MoltenVK') and [DXVK](https://github.com/Gcenx/DXVK-macOS 'DXVK') for macOS.